luolingqi/Human_WES_Somatic_TumorOnly_Pipeline/README.md

-# Diaz Lab Human Tumor-only WES Somatic Variant Calling Pipeline (SomVaRIUS)
+# Diaz Lab Human Tumor-only WES Somatic Variant Calling Pipeline (Mutect2)

 This is a version-controlled code repository for **Human Tumor-only Somatic Variant Calling Pipeline** in development by the Diaz group at MSKCC.
 The pipeline implementation is specific for execution by the members in the **Diaz group only!!!**